 Built-up roofing is most often used on low-pitch and flat roofs.
 They consist of a series of asphalt and ply sheet layers on top of a cover board and insulation and a final reflective cap sheet made of minerals or a covering of asphalt and gravel.
 Not only does this make for excellent waterproofing, but flat roofs usually stand up to hurricane winds.

-Built-up roofs can last as long as 40 years and often come with warranties between 15 and 30 years.
-This life span is a little shorter than some other types of roofing materials, but built-up roofing is often one of the only options for flat roofs.
-Luckily, built-ups are easy to maintain and inexpensive, costing anywhere from $250 to $400 per square.
+Warranties vary widely for built-up roofs.
+We’ve seen warranties anywhere between 5 and 15 years, which suggests the life span of built-up roofing is a little shorter than some other types of roofing material.
+On the other hand, built-up roofing is often one of the only options for flat roofs.
+Luckily, built-ups are easy to maintain and inexpensive.

 How long do roofs last in Florida and Louisiana?

 How long your roof lasts in the hurricane-prone states of Florida and Louisiana depends on the type of roof that you have.
 Roofs take a heavier beating and don’t last as long in these states.
-For example, a 3-tab roof’s lifespan drops to around seven to 10 years while architectural shingles may only last 10 to 12 years.
-Higher quality roofs such as clay tiles can do well against hurricane conditions, keeping a life expectancy of up to 20 years.
+For example, a 3-tab roof’s lifespan might drop to around seven to 10 years while architectural shingles may only last 20 years or less.

 No matter what type of roofing material you have, you need to look into wind mitigation.
 Taking a few simple steps to hurricane-proof your home goes a long way to keeping you and your family safe.